bowtie-json-schema/bowtie/docs/implementers.rst

 Whilst Bowtie tries to be hearty about these possibilities by automatically restarting crashed containers, it's more efficient for the harness itself to do so via mechanisms within the host language.

 Bowtie will show an ``uncaught error`` message in its debugging output whenever a container crashes.
-We can make the harness internally catch the error(s) and return a special response to ``run`` requests which signals that the implementation errored.
+We can make the harness internally catch the error(s) and return a special response to ``validate`` requests which signals that the implementation errored.
 Doing so will still be marked as an error in debugging output, but Bowtie will recognize that the error was caught by the harness, and things will generally be faster by not incurring additional restart cost each time the harness crashes.

 Catching exceptions from our Lua implementation is simple, by wrapping the ``validate()`` function call with the ``pcall`` function, which will catch any errors raised and allow us to detect whether any have occurred.